-"It is wisdom to know others; It is enlightenment to know one's self."
+"It is wisdom to know others; it is enlightenment to know one's self."– Lao-Tzu, Chinese philosopher

-Have you ever worked with someone who had great self-awareness?
+Have you ever worked with someone who was very self-aware?

 Self-awareness is one of the most important qualities that you can have as a leader, and developing self-awareness is important in both your personal and professional life.

 In this article, we'll look at self-awareness in more detail, and we'll explore how you can develop yours.

 Researchers Shelley Duval and Robert Wicklund published the first major theory of self-awareness in the early 1970s.
 They said that self-awareness is the ability to look inward, think deeply about your behavior, and consider how it aligns with your moral standards and values.

 They argued that when your behavior is out of alignment with your standards, you feel uncomfortable, unhappy and negative.
 By contrast, when your behavior and values are aligned, you feel positive and self-confident.
 Self-awareness also gives you a deeper understanding of your own attitudes, opinions, and knowledge.